gbowerman/azure-myriad/ignite2015/README.md

 # azure-myriad
-Templates for Azure Virtual Machine Scale Sets.
+Ignite 2015 templates for Azure Virtual Machine Scale Sets.

+These templates are for demonstration purposes and have hardcoded values like sshKeyData which will not work without modification.

 VM Scale Sets allow you to deploy and manage a group of identical virtual machines as a set.
 Advantages include:
 -	Autoscale - simply change the instance count and Scale Sets will increase or decrease the number of VMs evenly across update and fault domains.